Main Menu | Index of Topics | ShortList | Google Search

 • Dreamies - Bill Holt's very short movies - good stuff.

-• Internet Archive is a nonprofit endeavor to archive text, images, video, software, etc. and allow free access to the material.
+• Internet Archive is a nonprofit endeavor to archive text, images, books, video, software, etc. and allow free access to the material.
 You can spend a lot of time here.
+This is an actual archive of stuff that has been put on the Internet.

 • Kevin Kelly's Cool Tools - a collection of tools and art or tools that are art - not sure which.